vkoukis/circuit-explorers/docs/adventures-WIP.md

 <!-- IDEAS FOR NEXT ADVENTURES

+## Adventure: Use a potentiometer as a voltage divider.
+Question: How can you get 3.3V out of 5V?

 ## Adventure: Control an LED with a pushbutton / switch: https://www.sparkfun.com/tutorials/219, https://www.youtube.com/watch?v=zhaX7Im2gTw&list=PLsAJMThMEUtpbjd5ulXTbUwijF1nJkjd_

+## Adventure: Transistors as gates: https://www.youtube.com/watch?v=Lv9Gc3Lghjk&list=PLowKtXNTBypETld5oX1ZMI-LYoA2LWi8D&index=10

 ## Adventure: Implement all gates via NAND, so we can standardize on 74LS00